kirill-push/object-detection-task/README.md

 - The script is designed to work with one video at a time.

-Certainly!
-Below is a concise and clear README instruction in English to address the issue with the `cv2` module in your GitHub repository.
-You can add this to your README file:

 ---

 # Fixing problems with project initialization